osandadeshan/profile-generator/ReadMe.md

 <br />

 ## Introduction
-The main reason for developing this tool is to reduce the time taken to copy & paste ports for the relavent services one by one.
+The main reason for developing this tool is to minimize the hassle and time consumption in copy pasting ports for each service from **jenkins** into the **`pom.xml`**.
 <br /><br />

 ## Tools & Technologies used